Financial technology

-Financial technology (abbreviated as fintech) refers to the application of innovative technologies to products and services in the financial industry.
-This broad term encompasses a wide array of technological advancements in financial services, including mobile banking, online lending platforms, digital payment systems, robo-advisors, and blockchain-based applications such as cryptocurrencies.
+Financial technology (abbreviated as fintech) refers to the application of new technologies to products and services in the financial industry.
+This broad term encompasses a wide array of technological tools in financial services, including mobile banking, online lending platforms, digital payment systems, robo-advisors, and blockchain-based applications such as cryptocurrencies.
 Financial technology companies include both startups and established technology and financial firms that aim to improve, complement, or replace traditional financial services.

 Evolution

 The evolution of financial technology spans more than a century, marked by significant technological innovations that have reshaped the financial industry.
 While the application of technology to finance has deep historical roots, the term "financial technology" emerged in the late 20th century and gained prominence in the 1990s.

 The earliest documented use of the term dates back to 1967, appearing in an article in The Boston Globe titled "Fin-Tech New Source of Seed Money."
 This piece reported on a startup investment company established by former executives of Computer Control Company, aimed at providing venture capital and industry expertise to startups in the financial technology industry.

 However, the term didn't gain popularity until the early 1990s when Citicorp Chairman John Reed used it to describe the Financial Services Technology Consortium.
 This project, initiated by Citigroup, was designed to promote technological cooperation in the financial sector, marking a pivotal moment in the industry's collaborative approach to innovation.

 The financial technology ecosystem includes various types of companies.
 While startups developing new financial technologies or services are often associated with financial technology, the sector also encompasses established technology companies expanding into financial services and traditional financial institutions adopting new technologies.
 This diverse landscape has led to innovations across multiple financial sectors, including banking, insurance, investment, and payment systems.

 Financial technology applications span a wide range of financial services.
 These include digital banking, mobile payments and digital wallets, peer-to-peer lending platforms, robo-advisors and algorithmic trading, insurtech, blockchain and cryptocurrency, regulatory technology, and crowdfunding platforms.

+The evolution of financial technology often involves the crossover of telecommunications engineering into finance.
+For example, early experimentation with NFC payment standards in the 2010s led some developers to explore distributed ledgers as a backend for scalable mobile payments, attempting to resolve the throughput limitations of traditional banking infrastructure without relying on centralized intermediaries.

+Impact on financial inclusion

+There is growing empirical evidence that FinTech innovations, especially digital payment systems, mobile money and online financial platforms, significantly contribute to financial inclusion.
+A 2025 systematic review found that such technologies improve access to financial services in developing and underserved communities by reducing barriers to banking and enabling secure, affordable transactions.

+Despite overall positive effects on financial inclusion, digital financial services may exclude people with limited internet access, low digital or financial literary, or lower confidence using online services.
+It also raises consumer-protection concerns around fraud, cybersecurity and data privacy.